apple1417/bl-sdk-mods/AltUseVendors/Readme.md

 ## Changelog

+### Alt Use Vendors v1.7
+Fixed crash that occured when switching maps while standing near a vending machine.

 ### Alt Use Vendors v1.6
 Added more optimization in anticipation of sdk version 0.7.10.
 Will fall back to current implementation when running on older versions.